 Urushiol is one of the chemicals that causes the toxicity associated with poison sumac.
 Over 90 percent of all people are allergic to it, but some are more sensitive than others.
 The oil is potent for up to five years after release, so even a dead plant can cause poisoning.
 Symptoms may not occur until seven to ten days after exposure for the first-time sufferer.

 Although the standard warning for poison ivy is about its leaves, poison sumac is more broadly toxic.
-Not only are the leaves of poison sumac toxic, but so are its flowers, fruit, twigs, bark, and sap.
+Not only are the leaves toxic, but so are its flowers, fruit, twigs, bark, and sap.
 Sap stuck under the fingernails or sap residue on shoes, gardening tools, clothing, or pets can be transferred at a later date.
 As little as a nanogram of urushiol may be all that is needed to cause a rash.

 Immediate washing with soap and water may prevent any reaction, but even an hour after contacting the toxin may be too late, although it will still prevent spreading.
 Any contaminated items that have come in contact with poison sumac, such as clothing, should be isolated and washed with hot, soapy water.
 Health care providers may recommend an antihistamine or steroid cream to help relieve itching.